 Duplexes

-Duplexes and fourplexes consist of either two or four living units attached to each other in some manner.
+Duplexes and fourplexes consist of either two or four living units attached to each other with shared walls or stacked one on the other.
 These are often found in neighbourhoods located close to the central areas.

 Houses

-New arrivals will be spoilt for choice when it comes to houses in Pittsburgh.
-One will need to move further away from the city centre for the best picks, but houses in Pittsburgh are generally spacious and offer good value for money.
+You’ll be spoilt for choice when it comes to houses in Pittsburgh.
+You’ll need to move further away from the city centre for the best picks, but houses in Pittsburgh are generally spacious and offer good value for money.
 These mainly consist of ranch, American foursquare and row houses.

 Finding accommodation in Pittsburgh

-The internet is a great place to start when looking for accommodation in Pittsburgh.
-Online property portals such as Zillow and Trulia can give newcomers a good idea of what's available at different price points in each area, along with information on what types of property dominate each neighbourhood.
-Most newcomers to the city will rent a property via a local real estate firm.
-Real estate agents often have intimate knowledge of the local property market and will frequently have access to listings before they're published, so newcomers stand a good chance of finding their dream rental this way.
+You’ll likely rent a property via a local real estate firm.
+Real estate agents often have intimate knowledge of the local property market and will frequently have access to listings before they’re published, so you stand a good chance of finding your dream rental this way.

-Newcomers can also rely on local neighbourhood social media groups to assist them in their house hunt.
-This approach often yields the best result, as local people are usually familiar with their city's best areas and suburbs
+You can also rely on local neighbourhood social media groups to assist you in your house hunt.
+Facebook groups often yield great results, as local people are usually familiar with their city’s best areas and suburbs.
+Some expats will be lucky enough to have a relocation company working on their behalf, who will assess their preferences and shortlist properties for them to view.

 Renting accommodation in Pittsburgh

-Once new arrivals have narrowed down their preferences in terms of the type of housing and suitable suburbs, finding a property shouldn’t prove too difficult.
+Once you’ve narrowed down your preferences in terms of the type of housing and suitable suburbs, finding a property shouldn’t prove too difficult.

 Making an application

-When prospective tenants have found a property they’d like to rent, they’ll need to start by filing an application.
-Depending on the situation, they can either do this directly through the landlord or via the agent overseeing the property.
+When you’ve found a property you’d like to rent, you’ll need to start by filing an application.
+Depending on the situation, you can either do this directly through the landlord or via the agent overseeing the property.
 As long as all the relevant checks and references are verified, a lease can be signed.
-Foreign nationals moving to Pittsburgh will benefit from having their US bank account and social security number set up, as this will speed up the whole rental process.
+You’ll benefit from having your US bank account and social security number set up, as this will speed up the whole rental process.

 Leases

 A standard rental contract in Pittsburgh is usually valid for a year, with the option to renew at the end of the initial term.
-Depending on where in the city one hopes to live, it may also be possible for tenants to negotiate a shorter lease.
+Depending on where in the city they hope to live, it may also be possible for new arrivals to negotiate a shorter lease.

-According to the state of Pennsylvania's laws, tenants will need to give landlords at least 15 days' notice should they wish to terminate a 12-month or six-month lease.
-At least 30 days' notice is required for rental agreements that run for more than a year.
-Newcomers should be sure to read the contract carefully and raise any concerns they may have with the landlord or agent before signing on the dotted line.
+According to the state of Pennsylvania’s laws, you’ll need to give your landlord at least 15 days’ notice should you wish to terminate a 12-month or 6-month lease.
+At least 30 days’ notice is required for rental agreements that run for more than a year.
+Read the contract carefully and raise any concerns you may have with the landlord or agent before signing on the dotted line.

 Short lets

-Short lets in Pittsburgh are usually fully furnished with high-quality appliances and furniture that make for a comfortable stay as new arrivals acquaint themselves with their new city.
+Short lets in Pittsburgh are usually fully furnished with high-quality appliances and furniture that make for a comfortable stay as you acquaint yourself with your new city.
 Rental prices for short lets are typically higher than those for long-term rentals, but they usually include cleaning and utility fees.

 Deposits

-According to the Pennsylvania landlord-tenant law, a landlord may charge a tenant the equivalent of two months' rent as a security deposit for the first year of renting and the equivalent of one month's rent during all subsequent years of renting.
+According to the Pennsylvania landlord-tenant law, a landlord may charge you the equivalent of two months’ rent as a security deposit for the first year of renting and the equivalent of one month’s rent during all subsequent years of renting.

-Some landlords may also require tenants to take out renter's insurance.
+Some landlords may also require you to take out renter’s insurance.

-Renters need to carefully check the terms of their lease to determine which utilities are included and what additional expenses they’d be liable to pay for.
-In most instances, the landlord covers standard utilities such as gas, electricity and water, while tenants will be expected to pay for telephone services, internet and cable.
+You need to carefully check the terms of your lease to determine which utilities are included and what additional expenses you’ll be liable to pay for.
+In most instances, the landlord covers standard utilities like gas, electricity and water, but you’ll be expected to pay for telephone services, internet and cable.

 Bins and recycling

 The City of Pittsburgh provides single-stream recycling to single-family homes, duplexes and small apartment blocks, which allows all recyclable materials to be placed in one bin.
-Pittsburgh also does regular curbside rubbish collection, with different days for residential rubbish and recyclable materials, new arrivals can visit the City of Pittsburgh's environmental services' website to find the schedules for the different areas and suburbs.
+Pittsburgh also does regular curbside rubbish collection, with different days for residential rubbish and recyclable materials.
+You can visit the City of Pittsburgh’s environmental services website to find the schedules for the different areas and suburbs.

 Expat Health Insurance